• Home

 It's all a bit cliquey and about you though isn't it?
 No. I personally go to great lengths to invest in parity for all while facilitating the 'as is' quality of idiosyncratically different tables, oche lengths and toads coins.
 Most of my jokes are about the nature of ego, not from a place of ego.
 It's an inclusive event and everyone is welcome to take part.
 If the lists get bigger we will find a way to take it to those numbers.

-Before edging towards a personal preference I consider the big picture implications for the tournament and the repercussions in the small and focused toads community.
+Before edging towards a personal preference we - from consultation - consider the big picture implications for the tournament and the repercussions in the small and focused toads community.
 You could say I have a bias towards the game's underwhelming/overwhelming paradox and want to honour both the absurd and nail-biting aspects of the sport.

 • Home